snydergi/snydergi.github.io/_test_items/rajad.md

 <img src="/assets/images/projectImages/rajod/gyroscopeWithDrone.jpeg" width="400">

 ## Project Objective
-The goal of this project is to create a rolling and jumping orb drone (RAJOD), similar to robots such as Sphero, BB-8, or Droneball.
-This project aims to create a robot with the advantageous qualities of both a quadrotor and a wheeled robot, with the ability to roll, jump, and potentially hover briefly if necessary to explore its environment.
-Where traditional spherical robots are limited to planar surfaces, this will be capable of many terrains.
-Where quadrotors typically have minimal flight time, having the robot ground-based will allow for larger battery capacity and active time.
+The goal of this project is to create a rolling and jumping autonomous drone (RAJAD) that would blend the abilities of a conventional drone with the simplicity of a wheeled robot.
+This project aims to create a robot with the advantageous qualities of both a quadrotor and a wheeled robot, with the ability to roll, jump, and hover briefly if necessary to explore its environment.
+Where traditional wheeled robots are limited to the ground plane, this robot is capable of additional actuation to allow for vertical travel.
+Where quadrotors typically are limited in flight time due to power consumption and battery weight capacity, having the robot ground-based will allow for improved battery capacity and active time by reducing propellor output substantially.

 ## Outline